Drift Detection

 4. Classify β€” Mismatches are classified by type and severity

-5. Report β€” Results show location, context, and suggestions
+5. Report β€” Results show location, context, and fix suggestions

 Severity Levels